miguelalarcos/roles-e/README.md

 roleE.addRolesToUser(['E'], userId)

-# role A can insert in post collection if code == '04' in the doc to be iserted
+# role A can insert in post collection if code == '04' in the doc to be inserted
 # Example: a role 'nurse' can insert a doc with level attribute == 'NURSE'
 roleE.addRule {collection: 'post', type: 'insert', name: 'R1', pattern: {code: '04'}, role: 'A'}